International Health Insurance

 Fax: + 7 8 4242 473 650

-Russia offers treatment options at different levels of government and region.
+Russia offers treatment options at various levels of government and across different regions.
 Here’s a breakdown of how you can access medical treatment in Russia:

 Before traveling to Russia, it is vital to have quality health insurance.